IvetoIvanova/RandomSentencesGeneratorByIvelinaIvanova/README.md

 ![Generated Sentence 3](./images/Screenshot3.png)
 ![Generated Sentence 4](./images/Screenshot4.png)
 *Another scenarios of the sentences generator in action.*

-# grammatical apologies
-Certain grammatical inaccuracies may be present in the generated sentences.
+*Certain grammatical inaccuracies may be present in the generated sentences.
 Please excuse any grammatical errors in the generated text.
-While language proficiency is important to me, it wasn't the primary focus during the project's inception.
+While language proficiency is important to me, it wasn't the primary focus during the project's inception.*